10 Best Gas Grills Tested & Compared

 The Criteria We Used to Find the Best Gas Grills

 The power output is extremely important, especially when considering how many people you want to feed at once.
-If it has limited BTUs, it won’t cook as quickly, especially with more food on the grill or denser meats, like whole chickens or roasts.
-Consider what your cooking needs are and determine if it’s right for you.
+If it has limited BTUs, it won’t cook as quickly, especially with there is more food on the grill or when cooking denser meats–like whole chickens or roasts.
+Consider what your cooking needs are to determine if it’s right for you.

-We’ll summarize the previous sub-topics to help you decide if the grill will meet your cooking needs and advise you if there’s a warranty included from the manufacturer.
-Some of the grills are entry-level while others are mid-level or luxury, and that differing classes will be mentioned in this group.
-If you only need an entry-level grill, the luxury line may have too many unnecessary bells and whistles and considering other grills will save you money while still providing an excellent grilling experience.
+We’ll summarize the previous sub-topics to help you decide if the grill will meet your cooking needs as well as let you know if there’s a warranty included from the manufacturer.
+Some of the grills are entry-level while others are mid-level or luxury models–and each of these will be mentioned.
+If you only need an entry-level grill, luxury lines may have too many unnecessary bells and whistles so more affordable options may be the best way to go for you.

 Other Important Factors to Consider